J4NN0/deep-learning-cnn/README.md

 - Dropout: it is a technique used to improve over-fit on neural networks, you should use Dropout along with other techniques like L2 Regularization.
   - Generally, use a small dropout value of 20%-50% of neurons with 20% providing a good starting point.
 A probability too low has minimal effect and a value too high results in under-learning by the network.
   - Use a larger network.
 You are likely to get better performance when dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.
   - Use dropout on incoming (visible) as well as hidden units.
-Application of dropout at each layer of the network has shown good results.
+The application of dropout at each layer of the network has shown good results.
   - Use a large learning rate with decay and a large momentum.
 Increase your learning rate by a factor of 10 to 100 and use a high momentum value of 0.9 or 0.99.
   - Constrain the size of network weights.
 A large learning rate can result in very large network weights.
 Imposing a constraint on the size of network weights such as max-norm regularization with a size of 4 or 5 has been shown to improve results.

 # Accuracy & Loss

-The lower the loss, the better a model (unless the model has over-fitted to the training data).
-The loss is calculated on training and validation and its interperation is how well the model is doing for these two sets.
+The lower the loss, the better the model (unless the model has over-fitted to the training data).
+The loss is calculated on training and validation and its interpretation is how well the model is doing for these two sets.
 Unlike accuracy, loss is not a percentage.
 It is a summation of the errors made for each example in training or validation sets.

 In the case of neural networks, the loss is usually negative log-likelihood and residual sum of squares for classification and regression respectively.
-Then naturally, the main objective in a learning model is to reduce (minimize) the loss function's value with respect to the model's parameters by changing the weight vector values through different optimization methods, such as backpropagation in neural networks.
+Then naturally, the main objective in a learning model is to reduce (minimize) the loss function's value for the model's parameters by changing the weight vector values through different optimization methods, such as backpropagation in neural networks.

 Loss value implies how well or poorly a certain model behaves after each iteration of optimization.
 Ideally, one would expect the reduction of loss after each, or several, iteration(s).

 The accuracy of a model is usually determined after the model parameters are learned and fixed and no learning is taking place.
 Then the test samples are fed to the model and the number of mistakes (zero-one loss) the model makes are recorded, after comparison to the true targets.
 Then the percentage of misclassification is calculated.

 There are also some subtleties while reducing the loss value.
 For instance, you may run into the problem of over-fitting in which the model "memorizes" the training examples and becomes kind of ineffective for the test set.
-Over-fitting also occurs in cases where you do not employ a regularization, you have a very complex model (the number of free parameters W is large) or the number of data points N is very low.
+Over-fitting also occurs in cases where you do not employ a regularization, you have a very complex model (the number of free parameters W is large), or the number of data points N is very low.

 # Neural Network Classes

 ### Simple Neural Network

-The NN class (`nn.py`) is a fully connected network (multilayer perceptrons) which provides two hidden layers and one FC layer network.
+The NN class (`nn.py`) is a fully connected network (multilayer perceptrons) that provides two hidden layers and one FC layer network.
 This class was trained on the CIFAR 100 train set.

 ### Convolutional Neural Network

 The CNN class (`cnn.py`) has been trained from scratch using **Stochastic gradient descent** (SGD) optimizer: also known as incremental gradient descent, is an iterative method for optimizing a differentiable objective function, a stochastic approximation of gradient descent optimization.
 It is called stochastic because samples are selected randomly (or shuffled) instead of as a single group (as in standard gradient descent) or in the order they appear in the training set.

-Number of **epochs** was set to `30` - the SGD optimizer needs an higher number of epochs in order to return the best accuracy.
+The number of **epochs** was set to `30` - the SGD optimizer needs a higher number of epochs to return the best accuracy.

-Then **data augmentation** (i.e. `RandomHorizontalFlip()`) has been used in order to create altered copy of each instance and improve the training.
+Then **data augmentation** (i.e. `RandomHorizontalFlip()`) has been used to create an altered copy of each instance and improve the training.

-After that, different kind setting parameters has been tested for each used layer:
+After that, different kinds of setting parameters were tested for each used layer:
 - Convolutional layer
 - Kernel size
 - Stride